spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 2.3.2.4: Assignment of flag value 32 (false detection: swarm around saturated source)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-The source identification routine has been shown to identify falsely sources in regions near bright or saturated sources, and in image artifacts associated with bright or saturated sources, such as diffraction spikes, and in the pixels surrounding saturated PSF where the brightness level “plateaus” at saturation.
+The source identification routine has been shown to identify false sources in regions near bright or saturated sources, and in image artifacts associated with bright or saturated sources, such as diffraction spikes, and in the pixels surrounding saturated PSF where the brightness level “plateaus” at saturation.
 We identify impacted sources by locating all sources within a predefined radius of a given source and checking if the brightness of each of these